Chevrolet Camaro (sixth generation)

 The sixth-generation Chevrolet Camaro is an American pony car.
 Produced by automobile manufacturer Chevrolet, it was first introduced to the public on May 16, 2015.
 Sales started in 2015 for the 2016 model year.
 The Camaro now utilizes the GM Alpha platform shared with the Cadillac ATS and CTS and features MacPherson struts in front, rather than the former multi-link setup.
 General Motors claims that 70 percent of architectural components in the new Camaro are unique to the car.

 The sixth generation of Camaro saw production return to the United States as the fourth and fifth-generation models had been assembled in Canada.

-Like its predecessor, the sixth generation of the Camaro is available in coupé and convertible bodystyles.
+Like its predecessor, the sixth generation of the Camaro is available in coupé and convertible body styles.
 Compared to the previous generation, it is 2.3 in shorter, 0.8 in narrower and 1.1 in shorter in height.
 With similar equipment and engine, it is also more than 200 lb lighter.

+Production of the sixth-generation Camaro ended on December 14, 2023.